dostonhamrakulov/Datenbaken-RSS-reader-project/README.md

 ## Backend

+* [X] - It can handle multiple standards of web feeds, supporting at least one version of RSS and the Atom format.
+   * [X] - supporting RSS format
+   * [ ] - supporting Atom format
+* [ ] - It prevents the updating of web feeds in a too small time interval, so that it waits at least 10 minutes between two requests for a web feed (and blocks other requests to do so).
+* [ ] - Records that have reached a certain age are deleted and no longer inserted.
+By default, this age should be 30 days.

 * [X] - Connecting to Database
 * [X] - Queries over DB with Spring
 * [X] - APIs for web_feed_providers
 * [X] - APIs for web_feed
 * [ ] - APIs for User